dgriffiths3/pointnet2-tensorflow2/README.md

 ## Notes

+I have implemented (batch normalization)[https://towardsdatascience.com/batch-normalization-in-neural-networks-1ac91516821c] for all pointnet++ layers in the model files.
+I personally find I get better results on real world datasets when this option is set to `False`.
+In the original implementation this batch normalization is set to `True`.

 All examples in this repository are using custom training loops and models.
 This is purely because this is how I use tensorflow.
 I have not tested these with the high level `Sequential` api, but have no reason to believe it wouldn't work, so if it doesn't, please let me know.
 I would be happy to add an example model script here if someone makes one.

 I will create a model and train script for part segmentation as soon as I find time.